hyperstack-org/hyperstack/README.md

 Exception raised while rendering #<TopLevelRailsComponent:0x53e>
     ReferenceError: Pusher is not defined
 ```
-To resolve make sure you `require 'pusher'` in your application.js file if using pusher.
+To resolve make sure you `require 'pusher'` in your application.js file if using pusher.  **DO NOT** require pusher from your components manifest as this will cause prerendering to fail.

 - No create/update/destroy policies
 You must explicitly allow changes to the models to be made by the client.
 If you don't you will